-The idea of intercepting negative patient reviews has a positive intention of identifying and understanding patient issues as soon as they occur, and act immediately on fixing them – with a motive to regain the trust of dissatisfied patients (who wrote those negative reviews), and recover them as a patient.
+The idea of responding promptly to negative patient reviews has a positive intention of identifying and understanding patient issues as soon as they occur, and act immediately on fixing them – with a motive to regain the trust of dissatisfied patients, while also encouraging all patients to leave honest public reviews, and recover them as a patient.
 Negative patient reviews are bound to happen.

 Potentially, even a few negative reviews can be damaging for your reputation, if they are not handled carefully.
 More than that, a negative review also means a dissatisfied patient who needs to be taken care of.

-By listening to your unhappy patients' concerns and solving their issues, you don't just save another negative review from getting posted online, but also regain the trust of your dissatisfied patients and turn them into your most loyal promoters.
+By listening to your unhappy patients' concerns and solving their issues, you not only address the issue quickly, but also regain the trust of your dissatisfied patients and turn them into your most loyal promoters.

 Generally, this whole process is carried out under a defined patient service recovery program in any healthcare practice.